Igorkowalski94/eslint-plugin-project-structure/README.md

     "parserOptions": {
         "project": "./tsconfig.json",
     },
-    // Plugins that work with all parsers.
+    // Plugins rules that work with all parsers.
     "extends": ["plugin:@typescript-eslint/recommended"],
-    "rules": [
     // Rules that work with all parsers.
-    ],
+    "rules": [],
     "overrides": [
-        // Use @typescript-eslint/parser for the following file extensions.
-        {
-            "files": ["*.ts", "*.tsx"],
-            "parser": "@typescript-eslint/parser",
-            "extends": [
-                // Here, add plugins that require @typescript-eslint/parser.
-If you don't use them, you can leave the array empty.
-                // "plugin:@typescript-eslint/recommended-requiring-type-checking",
-            ],
-            "rules":{
-                // Here, add rules that require @typescript-eslint/parser.
-            }
-        },
         // Use eslint-plugin-project-structure parser for the following file extensions.
 You can extend the list of extensions.
         {
             "files": [
-                "*.js",
-                "*.jsx",
                 "*.css",
                 "*.sass",
                 "*.less",